The Science Of Scary: Why It's So Fun To Be Freaked Out

 Yeah I don't know.
 It just seems like so many things could go wrong.

-Ok, moving on... what are some of the characteristics of these sensation seekers?
+OK, moving on ... what are some of the characteristics of these sensation-seekers?

-I know you would think that these are wild, crazy people but sometimes they're the chillest people that you can imagine.
+I know you would think that these are wild, crazy people, but sometimes they're the chillest people that you can imagine.

 Because the people that are the high-sensation seekers — these are the people who can really tame chaos.
 There are some physiological traits that make that easier for them, actually.

-I do a lot of white water kayaking, which can be very intense and scary.
+I do a lot of whitewater kayaking, which can be very intense and scary.
 When I'm in that situation, I feel like it lets me focus on the one thing, like all I have to think about is trying not to die in that boat — is that real?

 Oh yeah.
 So there's a psychologist Mihaly Csikszentmihalyi, and he talks about the state that people get in — they call it the flow state — where time sort of passes away and they're focused on the thing that they're doing.
 High-sensation seekers love to get into that flow state — their body knows exactly what to do.